MicrosoftDocs/learn/learn-pr/student-evangelism/run-cognitive-services-iot-edge/includes/6-exercise-deploy-cognitive-service-iot-edge.md

     1. Select **Find device** and find your IoT Edge device created in an earlier step.

-1. Click the **Create** button.
-It will take you to the **Set modules** page.
+1. Select the **Create** button.
+It takes you to the **Set modules** page.
 Keep the page open, because you'll configure Azure AI services in the next step.

-1. Click on the **EdgeModuleLanguageDetectionTextAnalytics** IoT Edge module.
+1. Select on the **EdgeModuleLanguageDetectionTextAnalytics** IoT Edge module.

    ![The illustration shows the container image in your device.](../media/edge-module.png)